techlab4kids-apps/ExpressJS-SocketIO/README.md

 - [ ] Will expose mqtt broker capabilites (not fully implemented for now)
 - [ ] Code starts as a POC so it started from forked github boilerplate

+## :wrench: Configuration

+Edit config.json file in the same folder of the executable file.

 ## Single file executable build
 * Set node version to 16.9.0 via nvm (nvm install 16.19.0)